 * Tactical Recovery of Aircraft, Equipment, Personnel (TRAP)

 * Airfield Operations from Expeditionary Sea or Shore Based Sites

 * Joint and Combined Operations

 - Seizure of Maritime Platform and Selected Maritime Security Missions

 - Limited Scale Raids

-The 31st MEU is not a special operations force by definition but because of the MEUs forward-deployed status in "hot spots" around the world, the MEU must be able to perform many types of missions in addition to conventional military war-fighting.
-The MEU, by enhanced training, achieves the capability to accomplish selective maritime special operations.
-MEUs are capable of quick reaction – rapidly assembling required forces to accomplish missions, using intelligence based operational decision making, and acting as a rapid response force.
+The 31st MEU is not a special operations force by definition but because of the MEU's forward-deployed status in "hot spots" around the world, the MEU must be able to perform many types of missions in addition to conventional military war-fighting.
+The MEU, through enhanced training, achieves the capability to accomplish selective maritime special operations.
+MEUs are capable of quick reaction – rapidly assembling required forces to accomplish missions, using intelligence-based operational decision making, and acting as a rapid response force.